mrocklin/blog/_posts/work/2019-02-27-slack-github.md

     answer to questions if those questions and answers can help others in the future.

+4.  **Encourage thoughtful discourse**.
-4. GitHub forces people to think more before they write.
-It's a permanent historical record.
-This is hard on question askers and on easy conversation, yes, but we're not here for easy conversation.
+    Because GitHub is a permanent record it forces people to think more before they write.
+This is hard on casual conversation, yes, but we're not here for casual conversation.
 Asking people to spend a minute crafting comments generally results in a conversation that is higher functioning, more concise, and much easier to review later.

+5.  **Cross reference issues**.
-5. Slack is siloed to particular organizations.
-It doesn't allow people to cross reference people or conversations.
+    Slack is siloed.
+It doesn't allow people to cross reference people or conversations across Slacks.
 OSS maintainers get invited to literally dozens of Slack organizations.
 It is not feasible to manage dozens of Slack tabs and different siloed organziations.

     GitHub is public and conversations across different projects can easily cross reference each other.
 This encourages collaboration between projects and avoids wheel-reinvention.

-I still love Slack for inter-personal contact though.
+I still love Slack for inter-personal contact.
 It's great for chatting with teammates, checking in to see how people are doing emotionally, or sharing pictures about our lives.
 Professionally I think it's also a good place for internal teams to do daily check-ins and sometimes to arrange short-term